 As you are aware this regulation applied from December 2014 and brought EU rules on general and nutrition labelling together into a single regulation to simplify and consolidate existing labelling legislation.
 Most of the provisions of the rules, specifically the highlighting of allergens in the list of ingredients including those sold in restaurants, cafes and the catering sector.

 Food allergens pose a significant risk to consumers with allergic conditions, which may even be life threatening.
 Children are particularly vulnerable because of their reduced level of control over the foods they eat.
 Childcare providers are responsible for making sure that they have allergen information to provide for the food they serve and that this is accurate, consistent and verifiable.

 The provision of allergen information concerns any foods bought from a shop and unpackaged foods including home-cooked meals.

-Childcare providers will need to put systems in place to ensure that children with food allergies are served food that is safe for them.
+Childcare providers should have systems in place to ensure that children with food allergies are served food that is safe for them.